luigisaetta/jobs_bp/README.md

-# OCI Data SCience JOBS Best Practices
+# OCI Data Science JOBS Best Practices
 This repository contains a set of examples, with best practices for using **Data Science Jobs**

 In OCI Data Science you can execute your Python code, for example to train a ML model, interactively using Notebook Sessions.